sayalipatil1929/Style_Forecast/README.md

 # 🌤️ STYLE_FORCAST-Weather to Outfit Recommender API
 * "Learning how to bridge the gap between external data and user logic."
-- This project marks my transition into backend development with FastAPI.\n -I built this to demonstrate how a server can "talk" to the outside world, process complex data, and return something useful to a user.
+- This project marks my transition into backend development with FastAPI.<br>
+-I built this to demonstrate how a server can "talk" to the outside world, process complex data, and return something useful to a user.
 ---
 ## 🎯 The Implementation Goal